 But both contain some nasties – caffeine, theobromine and oxalic acid.

 Theobromine is related to caffeine, and, like this powerful stimulant, it fires up the nervous system and heart.
-Similarly, theobromine gives you a lift for many hours and then dumps your energy levels, so that you want to reach for more stimulant.
+Similarly, theobromine gives you a lift for many hours and then dumps your energy levels, so that you want to reach for more stimulants.
 Headaches are a common consequence of caffeine and theobromine.

 Theobromine is dangerous for dogs and some other animals because these animals cannot break it down and it can cause heart failure.
 This is why dogs should never be given chocolate, even as a rare treat.